 In the First Year textbook, grammar and vocabulary instruction takes precedence as students work through numerous practice exercises.
 Some are labeled “essential” for students who master the material quickly and need not do all the exercises.
 Memoria Press has created online instructional videos for this course that are bundled to align with their two teacher manuals.
 (When you purchase these videos, you get lifetime access.)
 There is one video for each week's lesson content.
 Presenter Jon Christianson leads students through recitations, explains new Latin vocabulary and grammar, and discusses some of the assignments and exercises.
 Parents and teachers should still have students do recitations on other days than when students watch the video.

-The Second Year book reviews the material taught in First Year.
-In the Second, Third and Fourth Year books, the first half or more of each text consists of readings to translate.
-In Second Year, notes and definitions are at the bottom of pages (footnote style), while Third and Fourth Years feature copious notes, background, and explanations on facing pages.
-Exercises are found in the second half of each of these three books, with accompanying instruction on new concepts.
-Reference helps and Latin-English and English-Latin vocabulary lists are at the back of each book.
+The Second Year textbook reviews the material taught in First Year.
+In the Second, Third and Fourth Year textbooks, the first half or more consists of readings to translate.
+In Second Year, notes and definitions are at the bottom of the pages (footnote style), while Third and Fourth Years feature copious notes, background, and explanations on facing pages.
+Exercises are found in the second half of each of these three textbooks, with accompanying instruction on new concepts.
+Reference helps and Latin-English and English-Latin vocabulary lists are at the back of each textbook.

 The Third Year: Student Guide helps students work independently through some of the lesson material.
 Rather than a workbook, the guide gives assignments, word studies, exercises, and explanatory notes.
 This course focuses on translation work, so a teacher needs to be involved.